batpigandme/pullreq/docs/tidyverse_prs_pt01.md

 as it covers the roxygen2 basics really well.
 (If you're not feeling up to the five/six minutes of reading, just skim **Step 4**).

-### What about roxygen?

-It's well worth your time to learn about roxygen2, as you'll need it if and/or when you decide to develop your _own_ package.
+Learning about roxygen2 will also benefit you later on, as you'll need it if and/or when you decide to develop your _own_ package.
 But, big picture: it takes specially formatted comments from the R source codes and turns them into `.Rd` files for package documentation (i.e. the stuff that shows up in the viewer pane when you type in `?function`).
 Below are the comments for a function that adds two numbers (taken from Hadley Wickhams's [Generating Rd Files](https://cran.r-project.org/web/packages/roxygen2/vignettes/rd.html) vignette for roxygen2).